 SCENARIO 1: PROTECT Critical Assets & Economic

+Scenario 0 (the baseline scenario) assumes continuation of ongoing and planned projects in the region.
 Scenario 1 focuses on protection of critical infrastructure assets, economic centers, and populated areas through a mix of green and grey strategies.